BREEAM: Scope

 Home Quality Mark was launched in 2015 as part of the BREEAM family of schemes.
-It rates new homes on their overall quality and sustainability, then provides further indicators on the homes impact upon the occupants 'Running costs', 'Health and wellbeing' and 'Environmental footprint'.
+It rates new homes on their overall quality and sustainability, then provides further indicators on the homes impact upon the occupants' "running costs", "health and wellbeing" and "environmental footprint".

 National operators

-BREEAM is used in more than 70 countries, with several in Europe having gone a stage further to develop country-specific BREEAM schemes operated by National Scheme Operators (NSOs).
-There are currently NSOs affiliated to BREEAM in:
+BREEAM is used in more than 70 countries, with several in Europe having gone a stage further to develop country-specific BREEAM schemes operated by national scheme operators.
+There are currently operators affiliated to BREEAM in: